Last Updated: August 10, 2026

 How can responsibilities be redistributed so the entire crew works efficiently while still reaching the destination on schedule?

-Microsoft Project helps with this by using resource leveling.
+Microsoft Project helps with this by using Resource Leveling.
 This lets project managers reduce excessive workload for some people and keep the schedule realistic.

 Sailing as One Crew: Establish Team Working Agreements